wikimedia/wikimedia-fundraising-coworker/doc/config.md

 ## pollInterval

-How often are we allowed to poll the queues for new items? (#seconds)
+* __Description__: How often are we allowed to poll the queues for new items? (#seconds)

     Lower values will improve responsiveness - and increase the number of queries.

     Note that there may be multiple queues to poll, and each poll operation may take some #milliseconds.
 This number is not a simple `sleep()`; rather, it is a target.
     After doing a round of polling, we will sleep as long as necessary in order to meet the $pollInterval.

 * __CLI Option__: `-d pollInterval=X`
 * __Environment Variable__: _n/a_